Donut-Digital/P4events/content/collections/pages/corporate-event-planning-preston.md

         content:
           -
             type: text
-            text: "Creating a healthy work environment for your staff and organising regular team building activities is a great way to retain your staff longer term so why not ask P4 Events come up with the best concept for your next team building day?
-Tailored to your business, each event will be fun and memorable whilst ensuring everyone’s achievements are truly celebrated!\_"
+            text: 'Away days are great for team building and help to boost morale in the workplace so why not allow us to organise the best day for you and your colleagues?
+Our team will take the industry into account and tailor the team building activities to your ideal requirements to ensure that all successes are celebrated throughout the day.'
     type: image_bard_block
     enabled: true
   -